shreyasd2301/AI_Preparation_in_3Months/README.md

 b. solve problems , upload them in github & share your profiles in sheet
 c.
 Maintain notes for linear & logistic regression, share in sheets

+In the coming days, you will be creating GitHub repositories for
+- ML Projects
+- DL projects
+- NLP projects
+- GenAI projects
+(End to End projects)
+- Notes